metova/avocado/README.md

 `c.yaml_path` is the directory where the YAML file should be stored.
 It might be nice to change this, for example if you are using Capistrano you could use the shared dir, setting it `Rails.root.join('..', '..', 'shared')`.

+`c.ignored_params` is a list of params that are ignored during documentation.
+By default, the 'controller' and 'action' params that
+Rails sends with every request are ignored.
+You can add to this array via `<<`, or override it entirely with `=`.

 ### Usage